The most frequently asked questions about funerals, cremation, memorials, and much more. Explore our Knowledge Base below.

 The Lord’s Prayer (Matthew 6:9-13) and Psalm 23 are two prayers ideal for a Christian funeral service.

-Here are 10 Biblical Funeral Prayers
+For more inspiration, here are 10 Biblical Funeral Prayers and 50 Comforting Sympathy Prayers.

 Traditional funeral Bible readings include: